 Zoological Society of London

 ZSL Nepal programme is a highly diverse programme with projects spanning integrated landscape management as well as species conservation (namely tiger, rhino, and EDGE species), protected area management, sustainable community development and building in country conservation capacity.
-This rapidly expanding programme is seeking a Programme Officer with conservation experience to assist the Nepal programme in leading the delivery and development.
+This rapidly expanding programme is seeking a Programme Officer with extensive and relevant management and conservation experience to assist the Country Office in leading the delivery and development of this exciting programme.
 The post holder will be responsible for supporting the implementation of a suite of projects, working closely with senior management to streamline current operations and ensure continuity of delivery of high-quality outputs with significant conservation impacts.

 - Represent ZSL in different fora, attend meetings and provide technical support to partners as needed.

-Applicants will need to send their CV and covering letter (detailing relevant experience and skill, stating why they want the position and including details of availability) to firstname.lastname@example.org or email@example.com or by clicking the apply button on the ZSL website.
-If you have any queries regarding this position or the application process, please contact Human Resources at firstname.lastname@example.org or email@example.com
+Applicants will need to send their CV and supporting statement (detailing relevant experience and skills, stating why they want the position and including details of availability to email@example.com or firstname.lastname@example.org or by clicking the apply button on the ZSL website.
+If you have any queries regarding this position or the application process please contact Human Resources at email@example.com or firstname.lastname@example.org

 The Zoological Society of London is a charity registered in England and Wales: no. 208728 and with SWC in Nepal.